ellisdg/3DUnetCNN/README.md

 ```
 $ python predict.py
 ```
-The predictions would be written in the ```prediction``` folder along with the input data and ground truth labels for comparison.
+The predictions will be written in the ```prediction``` folder along with the input data and ground truth labels for comparison.

 ### Configuration